 One of the most common causes of sudden death in dogs is heart disease.

-A dog may suffer from different kinds of heart diseases such as an abnormal heart rhythm or heart failure which can all lead to sudden death.
+A dog may suffer from different kinds of heart diseases such as an abnormal heart rhythm or heart failure which can all lead to sudden death or simply a dog dying in its sleep.

 To avoid such situations, ensure that your dog stays fit and visit your veterinarian for a yearly check-up so that you know your dog’s health.